gabriel/KBPGP/README.md

 This library is mostly a proof of concept.
 I've stopped using it myself but am keeping it around in case others find it useful.

-If you need to use PGP on iOS, I recommend trying to use the go pgp library, since go 1.5 fully supports iOS (arm64).
+**This library is deprecated.
+You can use gomobile to do PGP on iOS and Android.
+See https://github.com/EncryptedTimeline/EasyPGP**

 # Why?

-The was no usable native library for PGP for iOS or OSX.
+There was no usable native library for PGP for iOS or OSX.
 Keybase uses [kbpgp](https://github.com/keybase/kbpgp) and iOS 8 provides a JavaScript runtime with JavaScriptCore.

 Some alternative methods I considered or am considering: